 Faithfulness to our dear Mother Thrice Admirable!

-Don't you think - I address myself to the eldest children of our Family - that we owe the fruitfulness of our Family, and the amazing fact that despite the chaos of our times we could develop as organically as we have until now, to our childlike faithfulness to our Mother Thrice Admirable of Schoenstatt?
+Don't you think - I address myself to the eldest children of our Family - that we owe the fruitfulness of our Family, don't you think that we owe the amazing fact that despite the chaos of our times we could develop as organically as we have until now, don't you think we owe all this and our childlike faithfulness to our Mother Thrice Admirable of Schoenstatt?

 We want to promise once again to remain true to her.
-We all feel proud, especially those who are working directly with me, to realise that the battle surrounding Schoenstatt41 ultimately concerns our devotion to Mary.
-As long as we may battle for the Blessed Mother, everything is in order.
+We all feel proud, especially those who are working directly with me, to realise that the battle surrounding Schoenstatt6 ultimately concerns our devotion to Mary.
+As long as we may battle for our Lady, everything is in order.
 Please study all the spiritual trends of our times.
-Take, for example, the youth movement or the liturgical movement.
-42 If we had not held onto our love for Mary without wavering, there is no doubt that we would largely have fallen prey to extreme spiritual currents.
+Take, for example, the youth movement or the liturgical movement7.
+If we had not held onto our love for Mary without wavering, we would without doubt have fallen prey to the extremes of these spiritual trends.

 We want to remain faithful to the Blessed Mother no matter what happens.
-In these days I was told that the opposition has concerned itself with us.
-They say that we have put the Mother Trice Admirable in God's place.43 It doesn't matter!
-What is amazing is that we have developed so calmly until now.
+In these days I was told that the opposition had concerned itself with us.
+They say that we have put the Mother Trice Admirable in God's place8.
+It doesn't matter!
+What is wonderful is that we have developed so calmly until now.
 I don't know whether there is another community that can boast about a similar calm, about such a profound calm!
 And the reason?
-Because we have remained true to the Blessed Mother, she has remained true to us.
-Even when it sometimes seems as though the lightning is about to strike, as long as we are faithful to her, she will spread her protective mantle over us.
-Even if one day she allows thunder and lightning to strike, even if she allows what sounded so serious just now at the end of the talk - that the Family could be rocked and shaken in every possible way - we may be certain that as long as we remain true to her, everything will be alright.
-We will remain true to the Mother of God, to the Mother Thrice Admirable of Schoenstatt!

-When I utter the word "faithfulness", a promise immediately re - echoes in our little shrine.
+Because we have remained true to our Lady even when it sometimes seemed as though the lightning was about to strike.
+As long as we are faithful to her, she will spread her protective mantle over us.
+Even if she one day allows thunder and lightning to strike, even if she allows what sounded so serious just now at the end of the talk, that the Family is rocked and shaken in every possible way, we may be certain that as long as we remain true to her, everything will be alright!
+We shall remain true to the Mother of God, to the Mother Thrice Admirable of Schoenstatt!
+And when I utter the word "faithfulness", a promise immediately re-echoes in our little shrine.

-I can remember how a few months ago, when it was said that people wanted to take our picture from us, many declared, "No one will be able to enter our shrine unless over our dead bodies!"44
+I can remember how a few months ago, when it was said that people wanted to take our picture from us, many declared: "No one will be able to enter our shrine unless over our dead bodies!"9